cmvalentine/cmvalentine/README.md

 ### 👋 Hi, I'm Craig.

-I'm a software developer from Scotland currently working at [Care Sourcer](https://www.caresourcer.com).
+I'm a software developer from Scotland.

 <!--
 **cmvalentine/cmvalentine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.